LAENA'S FOOD PRESERVATION RESOURCE GUIDE

 Sources for Spices, Vinegar, Herbs, Oils

-When preserving food, whether cooking or fermenting, it's essential to use high-quality ingredients.
+When preserving food, it's essential to use high-quality ingredients.

 Below is a list of trusted brands, markets, and stores to source high-quality ingredients.

 VINEGAR BRANDS that don't suck